BrokenShards/MiInput/readme.md

 ## Changelog

+### Version 0.6.2
+- Fixed issue where `Input.SaveToFile(string,bool)` was not using `Input.DefaultPath` when the given path is null.
+- Updated SharpSerial to version 0.5.0.

 ### Version 0.6.1
 - Added constructor and function to `ActionSet` for adding multiple `Action`s at once.
 - Added functions to `KeyboardManager`, `MouseManager` and `JoystickManager` to easily detect if